shayansadeghieh/neuronpedia/README.md

    ```
 6. Wait for the container to spin up

+For example requests, see the [Graph Server README](apps/graph/README.md#example-request---output-graph-json-directly).

 ## 'I Want to Run/Develop Autointerp Locally'

 #### What This Does + What You'll Get